-Students lose their continuing student status when they have not attended UIC for two or more semesters in succession (excluding summer session or an approved leave of absence).
+As described above, students lose their continuing student status when they have not attended UIC for two or more semesters in succession (excluding summer session or an approved leave of absence).
 Students whose enrollment has been interrupted for two or more semesters in succession must submit an application for readmission to the University.
 Readmission is not guaranteed.